 A CONCEPTUAL GARDEN RHS HAMPTON COURT

-This Show Garden for Bradstones came about as a result of winning a professional competition to design a garden under the title of “the Traveller’s Garden”.
+This Show Garden at RHS Hampton Court for Bradstones came about as a result of winning a professional competition to design a garden under the title of “the Traveller’s Garden”.

 The design was inspired by Walter de la Mare’s eerie poem ‘The Listeners’ in order to explore ideas of creating atmosphere and mood.
 Much of what was designed therefore was playing with contrasts of light and shade, and degrees of enclosure and openness.
 This led to two distinct areas, the dark woodland, approached through the ‘moonlit door’, and the house itself, bathed in moonlight with the colours washed out.